wbsoft/parce/docs/source/deflanguage.rst

 etcetera beforehand, before parsing, which would break all language validation possibilities and future logic to replace items in rules before parsing.)

-There are two helper functions that create the Pattern based on the contents of the lexicon argument:
+There are three helper functions that create the Pattern based on the contents of the lexicon argument:

+.. autofunction:: parce.rule.pattern
+    :noindex:

 .. autofunction:: parce.rule.arg
     :noindex: